-Murder at the Vampire's Wedding, a 2 1/2-hour, interactive comedy whodunit that includes a three-course dinner, takes place most Fridays and Saturdays; $29 to $42, includes dinner.
+Murder at the Vampire's Wedding, a 2 1/2-hour, interactive comedy whodunit that includes a three-course dinner, takes place most Fridays and Saturdays; $42, includes dinner.
 Doors open at 7 p.m.
 Call for reservations or more information.

 A peek through the largest public viewing telescope in the Southwest is just part of a five-hour tour of the universe, from 5 to 10 p.m., nightly; $48 Monday through Thursday, $60 Friday through Sunday, $30 student.
 Reservations are required.
 Visit skycenter.arizona.edu for reservations.
 Search Facebook for "Mt.
 Lemmon SkyCenter" for daily photo updates about current events in the universe.